gigagraph/backbone/system-setup/toolchains/python/README.md

 #### Updating `uv`

-Depending on your [installation method][#uv-installation], you will need to use the corresponding method to update `uv`.
+Depending on your [installation method](#uv-installation), you will need to use the corresponding method to update `uv`.

 Since this guide uses `pipx` to manage `uv`, run the following command to upgrade `uv`: